Install System Root Certificate¶

 import os

-# Construct the path of the mitmproxy-ca-cert.pem file
+# Construct the path to mitmproxy-ca-cert.pem

 HOME = os.path.expanduser("~")